WITA Staff

 Previously, Ken served as Senior Director for Global Government Affairs for AstraZeneca.
 Prior to joining AstraZeneca, Ken served as Senior Vice President and COO at the Washington, DC consulting firm of Fontheim International.
 Ken joined Fontheim after spending six years on the staff of U.S. Senator John D. (Jay) Rockefeller IV.
 Ken advised the Senator on foreign policy and national security matters, and served as the Senator’s chief advisor on the U.S. Senate Finance Committee, dealing with issues related to international trade and tax policy.

 Ken received his Master’s Degree from New York University after doing his undergraduate work at the University of Massachusetts, in Amherst.
 Ken also spent a year studying at the University of Copenhagen, Denmark.
-Ken and his wife, the Reverend Donna Marsh, live in Bethesda, MD, with their two daughters.
+Ken and his wife, The Reverend Donna Marsh, live in River Forest, IL.

 202-312-1600 (Office)